 - Play: Use MBIs in product management.
 MBIs contain all the information required to build a new capability that requires multiple teams or ARTs.
 It can act as a coordinating artifact.

 - How to map your value stream and why it’s so important to do so.
 Value streams mapping can be used to identify most of the challenges you face.
 See Value stream mapping and Why Looking at Delays in the Value Stream Is So Important.

 - Play: Adopt true ATDD / BDD.
 If you haven’t adopted ATDD or BDD yet, now is the time.
 If you have, make sure you have learned how product owners, developers and testers do it together.
-SAFe’s training does not require the involvement of product owners, which greatly diminishes its value.
+SAFe’s training does not require the involvement of product owners, which diminishes its value.

 - Play: Improve the program increment planning event using MBIs and focusing on dependencies.
 Also, look for improving the allocation of people to the workflows.
 See Running Effective Planning Events

 - Play: Have shared services work as a professional service provider.
 Many times the best way for shared services to support teams is to loan people to them for the duration of a value stream.

 - Play: Improve cross-functionality of teams.
 After a planning event, the combination of dependency identification, MBIs and what makes for better teams enables improving the cross-functionality of existing teams even if focused solution teams are not workable yet.
+See

 Phase 2: Restructure teams within the program and shorten the time of the increment planned for